simon-ritchie/apysc/docs_src/source/display_object_mouse_event.md

 # Display object mouse event binding interfaces

-This page will explain the `DisplayObject` class mouse event binding interfaces.
+This page explains the `DisplayObject` class mouse event binding interfaces.

 ## What interfaces are these?

-Each `DisplayObject` instance has the mouse event binding interfaces, like the click, mouse over, mouse move, and so on.
+Each `DisplayObject` instance has the mouse event binding interfaces, like the click, mouse over, mouse move.

 These interfaces can bind the mouse event to a `DisplayObject` instance.
-For instance, you can assign any function to handle when a `DisplayObject` instance is clicked.
+So, for instance, you can assign any function to handle when a `DisplayObject` instance click.

 ## Basic usage

-You can bind event handler (callable) with each interface, like the `click`, `mouseover`.
+You can bind event handler (callable) with each interface, like the `click`\, `mouseover`\.

-The following example will bind the click event handler and if you click the rectangle, the fill color will be changed.
+The following example binds the click event handler, and if you click the rectangle, the fill color is changed.

 ```py
 # runnable